Trick Questions: Hard, Funny, Best

 22.)
 How many 6” by 6” books can you put in a (2ft x 2ft) container so that it is not empty anymore?

 One, after that, it is no longer empty.

 23.)
-Which letter of the English alphabet flies, sings, and stings?
+Which English alphabet letter flies, sings, and stings?

 24.)
 John fell from a ladder 20 feet high.
 Yet, he was not hurt in the least.
 Why?

-He was on the rung closes to the ground.
+He was on the rung close to the ground.